UFO: Alien Invasion: Geoscape mode

-Tactical mode
+Battlescape mode

-In Tactical mode, the player takes command of a team of soldiers in various missions to combat the aliens wherever they might appear.
-Instead of pushing impersonal armies around on giant maps, the players uses only the team of soldiers assigned to deal with this mission (as of 2.5, the maximum number of player-controlled actors is 12).
-Tactical mode uses a turn-based system, where the human team and the aliens take turns to make moves.
-During the player's turn the troops can be ordered to move around, fire their weapons, throw grenades or use other equipment.
-Each soldier gets a certain number of Time Units (TUs), representing the total time they have to act during the current turn.
-All actions in Tactical mode require Time Units to perform and once a soldier is out of Time Units, the soldier cannot do anything more until the next turn.
+In Battlescape mode, the player takes command of a squad of soldiers in missions to combat the aliens wherever they might appear.
+The player uses only the squad assigned to deal with this mission (as of 2.5, the maximum number of player-controlled actors is 12, though dropships restrict this away from base defenses to 8).

+Battlescape features a turn-based system, where the human team and the aliens take turns to make moves.
+Civilians and other bystanders may be found during the mission, either being targeted by the aliens, or just getting in the way while the troops try to protect them.
+During the player's turn troops can be ordered to move around, fire their weapons, throw grenades or use other equipment.
+Each soldier gets a certain amount of Time Units (TUs), representing the total time they have to act during the current turn.
+All actions in Battlescape require Time Units to perform and once a soldier is out of Time Units, the soldier cannot do anything more until the next turn.
 Both aliens and humans can reserve TUs for reaction fire, however, and if the actor sees an enemy perform actions with equal or greater TU cost, during their turn, they will fire.
-Therefore, soldiers armed with pistols, and other weapons with low TU costs are often able to get the first shot on an enemy armed with a heavier and deadlier weapon.
+Therefore, soldiers armed with pistols and other weapons with low TU costs are often able to get the first shot on an enemy armed with a heavier and deadlier weapon.
+Saving the game is not allowed in Battlescape, though the player can retry a mission from a Geoscape savestate.

 There are many tiers of weapons, such as explosives, projectiles, lasers, plasma, particle beams, and EM guns, each with their strengths and weaknesses (examples being the high accuracy of lasers, but relatively low damage output, or the high damage of particle beams, but low rates of fire and high recoil).
 Unlike X-COM and many similar games, there is no one "super weapon" that the player rushes to and then arms every single soldier with as soon as they can but should rather keep a healthy, balanced arsenal to be effective at different ranges and amounts of cover.
-Civilians and other bystanders may be found during the mission, either being targeted by the aliens, or just getting in the way while the troops try to protect them.
-Saving the game is impossible in tactical mode, though you can retry the mission at any time.
+An unusual feature for a turn-based, tile-based game is that instead of purely-abstract die rolls, attacks are resolved using Quakes physics simulation, with grenades bouncing off geometry, bullets damaging based on line-of-sight from barrel nose to body part, the influence of randomness confined to firing cones of diameter and weighting predetermined by nonrandom circumstances.